escowho/qpack/README.md

         of third variable.
 Also uses quasiquotation from rlang so that variables need not be quoted. var1 and var2 specify the crosstab and var3 specifies the split.

+-   write_xlsx

+    -   Wrapper function for openxlsx that exports a data frame to an XLSX file
+    -   Takes a dataframe or other table and exports it as an XLSX file.
+        Sheet name can be specified to add to an existing sheet.
+Options include ability to overwrite the sheet(oversheet), overwrite the file (overfile), or to use a default (over = TRUE) that overwrites both the sheet and the file.
+A keepna option controls whether NA values appear in the sheet.

 ### Skeleton